XSnelliusX/BA-Ransomware-Detection-Code/MalConv2/README.md

 The Evalutation is taking place in the [malconv_analysis.ipynb](https://github.com/XSnelliusX/BA-Ransomware-Detection-Code/blob/main/MalConv2/malconv_analysis.ipynb) file.

 ## Citing

-The Dataset and Method is decribed in this [paper](https://ojs.aaai.org/index.php/AAAI/article/view/17131):
+The Github Repository of the Original Authors can be found [here](https://github.com/FutureComputing4AI/MalConv2) The Dataset and Method is decribed in this [paper](https://ojs.aaai.org/index.php/AAAI/article/view/17131):

 ```